 After application creation, Client ID, Client Secret and, in some cases, API key is generated.

 Client Secret is usually shown only once.
-These Credentials will be required further in order to gain an access token and execute requests to the endpoints.
+These Credentials will be required further to gain an access token and execute requests to the endpoints.

 In some cases, a TPP has to wait for the bank's approval after the application creation or developer portal registration.